LukeGrahamLandry/forge-modding-tutorial/text tutorials/tutorials/4 Basic Structures.md

 ## Structure Pieces

 In your structures package, make a new class called StructureNamePieces (again, use your structure name).
-The code for this class is [here](https://github.com/LukeGrahamLandry/forge-modding-tutorial/blob/master/src/main/java/com/lukegraham/firstmod/world/structures/HousePieces.java), and again, I'll explain.
+The code for this class is on github: [HousePieces.java](https://github.com/LukeGrahamLandry/forge-modding-tutorial/blob/master/src/main/java/com/lukegraham/firstmod/world/structures/HousePieces.java), and again, I'll explain.

 The first feild is just the resource slocation of the structure's nbt file.
 If you have multiple nbt files to put together you can put thier offsets from where the structure starts spawning in the OFFSETS map.
 For example if you have one piece that is the walls and one that's the roof, you might have the walls one up from the ground and the roof 5 up to be above the walls.
 The convention seems to be to just do the y offset in the map and the x/z later.